About the Memorial

 It is Never Too Early to Start

-ABF believes that serious, systematic, and publically accessible documentation aimed at raising awareness on the scope and the nature of past human rights abuses is a necessary component of any transition to a sustainable democracy based on the rule of law and the respect of citizens’ rights.
+ABC believes that serious, systematic, and publicly accessible documentation aimed at raising awareness on the scope and the nature of past human rights abuses is a necessary component of any transition to a sustainable democracy based on the rule of law and the respect of citizens’ rights.

 Because the Islamic Republic of Iran does not allow the proper investigation of human rights abuses by independent experts inside Iran, nongovernmental organizations have a duty to pursue this goal.